Integral points on elliptic curves and explicit valuations of division polynomials: Integral points

 The lemma, for minimal curves, follows by combining this result for all primes.

 For a curve which is not minimal, we must apply a change of variables $\phi$ for some $u$ with $v(u) < 0$, where $E'$ is minimal.
 We have

 \end{proof}

+Ingram's proof of Theorem \ref{thm:patrick} depends upon $M(P)$ in two places: first, in Lemma \ref{lemma:patrick} that we are replacing with Lemma \ref{lemma:dnwn}; and second, when Ingram bounds the ratio $h(E)/\widehat{h}(P)$ above in \cite[Lemma 5]{\Ingram} (the proof of this lemma uses work of Silverman \cite{MR630588} and Hindry and Silverman \cite{MR948108}).
+In our proof, we simply track the dependence on $\widehat{h}(P)/h(E)$ instead of bounding it.

+In what follows, we explain the modifications to \cite{\Ingram} necessary to obtain Theorem \ref{thm:patrick-new}.
+It should be pointed out that, once Lemma \ref{lemma:dnwn} is in place, the remaining modifications are relatively straightforward and partially follow unpublished notes of Ingram \cite{ProofByAuthority}.
+However, Ingram's proof spans 11 pages, 95\% of which need not be modified at all.
+Therefore, rather than giving the full proof again, we provide details outlining the modifications only.
+Most modifications consists of following slight changes in constants.
+Where more significant modifications are needed, full proofs of the relevant propositions are given.

 Since Ingram considers only short Weierstrass form, he defines \emph{quasi-minimal} to mean a curve with minimal discriminant among short Weierstrass forms with integral coefficients.
-He shows that such a curve has a discriminant dividing $6^{12}\mathcal{D}$ where $\mathcal{D}$ is the true minimal discriminant \cite[Proof of Lemma 5]{\Ingram}.
+Such a curve has a discriminant dividing $6^{12}\mathcal{D}$ where $\mathcal{D}$ is the true minimal discriminant \cite[Proof of Lemma 5]{\Ingram}.